• Skip to primary navigation

 Banana bread battering a clear bowl with a spatula.

-5 - Add the dry ingredients into the wet and mix just until combined and a smooth batter has formed.
+5 - Add the dry ingredients to the wet and mix just until combined and a smooth batter has formed.
 Fold in the walnuts.

 Banana bread batter in a loaf pan sprinkled with cinnamon sugar.